melizalab/cm_plasticity/README.md

 ## Setup

 poetry is used to manage software dependencies.
 Run `poetry install` to install any requirements.
+Run `poetry shell` to activate the virtual environment with these requirements whenever you are doing work on the project.

 ## Workflow